Ontario ticket takes Saturday night's $40 million Lotto 649 jackpot

-TORONTO - A single ticket claimed Saturday night's nearly $40.5 million Lotto 649 jackpot.
+TORONTO - A single ticket that was purchased in Toronto claimed Saturday night's nearly $40.5 million Lotto 649 jackpot.

-The ticket was purchased in Ontario, though the exact location was not immediately revealed.

 The draw's guaranteed $1 million prize went to a ticket holder in Quebec.